microsoft/moodle-local_copilot/README.md

 - Limited to English (EN-US)
 - Limited to return only 10 items from endpoint, plans to add pagination in the future
 - Limited to return only info about the authenticated user, not bringing anything from any other user.
 For example, this first version won’t give teachers visibility on student information
-- No capabilities or knowledge sources have been enabled in this sample
+- Only `image generator` and `code interpreter`capabilities have been enabled in this sample.
+Other knowledge sources need to be configured.
 - OpenAPI limitations for API plugins [listed here](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/known-issues#some-openapi-features-arent-supported)

 ## Troubleshooting